venkateshk111/terraform-beginners-guide/04-Terraform-Top-Level-Blocks/README.md

     In this example:
     - **provider**: The **keyword** to start the provider block.
     - **aws**: The **name of the provider**.
 In this case, it's the AWS provider.
-    - **region** = "us-east-1": Configuration parameters for the provider.
+    - **region = "us-east-1"**: Configuration parameters for the provider.
 Here, it **specifies the AWS region** as *us-east-1* and all AWS resources will be configured and managed in this AWS region.
 - more details here :
     - [https://registry.terraform.io/browse/providers](https://registry.terraform.io/browse/providers)
     - [https://www.terraform.io/language/providers](https://www.terraform.io/language/providers )